dpryan79/bison/README.md

      output BAM files were to be used.

   *  Fixed a small bug that only manifested in DEBUG mode.

+  *  There is now a tutorial.
+See the TUTORIAL file for download instructions.

 ###0.3.1
   *  The various bedGraph files didn't previously have a "track" line.
 The UCSC